B.C. government gives broad exemptions to controversial speculation tax

 In response to repeated questions, the finance minister said the government was listening to British Columbians and would be providing more details about exemptions before the tax was passed into law this fall.
 She also acknowledged the feedback when announcing the changes.

-"There is no question that I have heard form a range of people organizations and businesses," she said, adding that some "raised constructive suggestions."
+"There is no question that I have heard from a range of people organizations and businesses," she said, adding that some "raised constructive suggestions."

 James said the government is still forecasting $200 million in revenue from the tax, because the original numbers from the finance department were conservative.